Out of Office: How to Actually Disconnect During Your Summer Vacation

 In fact, According to new research from Allianz Global Assistance, 51% of Americans haven’t taken a vacation in over a year, with one-third taking their last vacation more than two years ago.

 Still not sure you can truly break away at your current job?
 Perhaps you should consider a move to a company with a culture that encourages employees to use their PTO.
-With 20 million jobs on LinkedIn, you’re certain to find a job with the right vacation policy and culture for you.
+With millions of jobs on LinkedIn, you’re certain to find a job with the right vacation policy and culture for you.

 Methodology: The survey was conducted online for LinkedIn by Censuswide from June 20-24, 2019, amongst more than 1,000 working professionals, ages 18-74, across the U.S.